Cocaine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Individuals in recovery from cocaine addiction may also choose to enroll in Aftercare once they have completed their sober living program.
 Aftercare programs are formatted as weekly check-ins and are designed for rehab graduates who would like continued support in their sobriety.

 Group meetings are facilitated by licensed counselors and are designed to help clients overcome the ongoing obstacles of early sobriety.
-Recovery from cocaine addiction is a lifelong process and will require daily effort to maintain continued sobriety.
+Recovery from cocaine addiction is a lifelong process and will require daily effort to maintain continuous sobriety.

 - Gender-specific treatment